NavidRoshani/sunrise/README.md

 ```bash
 pip install git+https://github.com/tensorcircuit/TenCirChem-NG.git
 ```
-For a regular usage it works.
+It works for a regular usage.
 However, if you are going to use a more complex initial states than just HF, we recommend fixing [this bug](https://github.com/tensorcircuit/TenCirChem-NG/pull/4) until implemented on the code.

 # Fermionic Circuit
-In order to stay in an abstract fermionic layer, the FCircuit has been developed.
-This circuit consist on two main part, the initial_state and the circuit itself.
-The initial_state relies on a tequila QubitWaveFunction, which states are checked to be particle conserving.
-It can be set through anyway of creating a tq.QubitWaveFunction, either with a F/QCircuit with already mapped variables, or the options available in QubitWaveFunction.convert_from(). **It is important to take into account that both fqe and tcc work with initial_states in upthendown, therefore we are keeping here that as mandatory**.
+The FCircuit has been developed in order to preserve abstract fermionic layers.
+This circuit consists of two main parts, the `initial_state` and the circuit itself.
+The `initial_state` relies on a tequila `QubitWaveFunction`, whose states are checked to be particle conserving.
+It can be set through anyway of creating a `tq.QubitWaveFunction`, either with a `FCircuit` or `QCircuit` with already mapped variables, or the options available in `QubitWaveFunction.convert_from()`. **It is important to take into account that both fqe and tcc work with initial_states in upthendown, therefore we are keeping here that as mandatory**.
 In order to create the circuit itself, some gates have been already defined at sunrise.gates.
 A example could be:
 ```python
 from sunrise import gates
 U = sn.FCircuit()